wenbobao/PPiOS-Rename/README.md

 3. Commit or otherwise preserve the `symbols.map` file.

-4. Build using the Obfuscate Sources scheme, which applies the renaming to the sources.
+4. Build using the Apply Renaming scheme, which applies the renaming to the sources.

 5. Build using the original scheme.

 6. Revert changes to the sources before continuing development.

-Once the sources are obfuscated, the process of building and testing for different destinations can be repeated using the original scheme (step #5), as long as you haven't reverted the sources yet (step #6).
+Once renaming has been applied to the sources, the process of building and testing for different destinations can be repeated using the original scheme (step #5), as long as you haven't reverted the sources yet (step #6).

 If you modify the original build target or scheme, be sure to delete and recreate the Build and Analyze target as above.
-Under certain conditions, the Obfuscate Sources target and scheme will need to be recreated as well.
+Under certain conditions, the Apply Renaming target and scheme will need to be recreated as well.

 Using PPiOS-Rename with PPiOS-ControlFlow
 -------------------------
 *PreEmptive Protection for iOS - Rename* (*PPiOS-Rename)* provides the "renaming" obfuscation, which is the most-common type of obfuscation typically applied to applications to help protect them from reverse engineering, intellectual property theft, software piracy, tampering, and data loss.
 There are additional obfuscation techniques, however, that are critically important for serious protection of apps.
 [PreEmptive Solutions](https://www.preemptive.com/) offers another product, [PreEmptive Protection for iOS - Control Flow](https://www.preemptive.com/products/ppios), that includes additional obfuscation transforms. *PPiOS-Rename* is meant to work alongside *PPiOS-ControlFlow*; together they provide much better protection than either one alone can provide.

-If you have both *PPiOS-Rename* and *PPiOS-ControlFlow*, no special instructions are required for using them together.
-Set each one up according to its documentation, and they will each perform their obfuscation without affecting the other.
+If you have both *PPiOS-Rename* and *PPiOS-ControlFlow*, simple instructions accompany *PPiOS-ControlFlow* on their combined usage.

 Demonstration